batfish/docker/allinone.md

 2. Navigate to `http://localhost:8888` in a web browser on the host machine and enter the Jupyter token in the "Password or token:" prompt.

-### Passing custom networks in
+## Running with custom networks

-To instead run on your own network configurations:
+To run on your own network configurations, instead of those bundled in the Docker image:

 1. `docker pull batfish/allinone` -- This pulls the latest image from Docker Hub
 2. `mkdir -p networks` -- Sets up a folder for you to put network configurations (can be empty for now)